 Ethical Inquiry, Social Responsibility, and Citizenship

+Students engage in critical examination of and self-reflection on issues of difference and diversity and foster the intellectual and interpersonal skills necessary for understanding and working with diverse populations.
 Prerequisites for courses that satisfy the Diversity requirement vary by course.
 Please check the individual course listings in Maine Street for course-specific prerequisites.
 Some courses that satisfy the Diversity requirement may also satisfy other Core or major requirements.
 Students must complete two distinct courses to satisfy the Diversity and International requirements.

+Students become world-minded learners who are knowledgeable about and have a comparative understanding of international social, political, economic or cultural issues in context.
 Prerequisites for courses that satisfy the International requirement vary by course.
 Please check the individual course listings in Maine Street for course-specific prerequisites.
 Courses that satisfy the International requirement may also satisfy other Core or major requirements.
 Students must complete two distinct courses to satisfy the Diversity and International requirements.
 Study abroad involving an academic experience may be used to satisfy the International requirement.
 Prior approval form required.

+Students integrate learning in the major and in the Core, and connect academic learning with life, career, and citizenship, through a substantial final product of high quality, whether written, performance based, or practice oriented.
 Prerequisites for Capstone courses are determined by the offering program.
 Students should check the section of the catalog associated with their major for information on this requirement.

 USM Core Curriculum Policies (back to top)

 - The student has primary responsibility for ensuring that she or he completes USM Core curriculum requirements.
 Students should consult with an academic advisor for any questions regarding Core requirements.